pkali/scorch_src/Manuals/MANUAL_EN.md

 | **CTRL**+**HELP**    | visual debug    (↓)|

 * **shoot** or joystick button pressed briefly - firing a shot.

 * **weapon change** or second joystick button - selection of offensive weapons (this option is not available directly with one button joystick - you need to select Inventory)

 * **inventory** or longer holding the joystick button - go to Inventory.
 It is a screen (actually two) with the same layout as the shopping menu, it also works similarly except that here you don't buy weapons, but choose one of the offensive ones to shoot or activate a defensive weapon.

 * **defensives** - go directly to the defensive weapons activation.

 * **turbo mode** - speed up some game animations.

 * **game over** - end the current game and jump to the Game Over screen with a summary.
 The summary of the results does not take into account the current round of the game, but only the rounds completed earlier.
 This corresponds to pressing the **ESC** key with the difference that the summary and credits are displayed.

 * **immediate quit** - force the end of the game (Game Over), just like **game over** but without confirmation.

 * **color scheme** - changes the mountain and background shading

 * **return** - during the entire game at any time (unless the computer is playing, then sometimes you have to wait a while) you can press the **ESC** key, which allows you to abort the game and return to the previous menu (of course, there is protection against accidental pressing).

 * **confirm** - when asked to abort or terminate the game - confirmation

-* **vis. debug** - Toggle **visual debug** mode.
+* **visual debug** - Toggle **visual debug** mode.
 It displays distances measured, laser aiming, and aiming technique.
 It leaves a mess on the screen, but it does not impair the game.

 ## 5. Game mechanics - offensive weapons.